roryheaney/Custom-Blocks/README.md

 ### Road Map
 - Add an option to add the js/css or them individually to the FE of the site.
-- More blocks (caroules, alerts, etc)
+- More blocks (carousels, alerts, etc)
 - ADA enhancements.
 - Other frameworks (Tailwind, Material, etc).